Estherokafor05/My-portfolio/README.md

 - Proficient in black box, white box, functional, regression, and user acceptance testing.
 - Skilled in creating comprehensive test plans, test cases, and test scripts.
 - Strong understanding of various testing techniques and methodologies.
+- Proficient in executing shift-left testing methodologies to proactively identify and address discrepancies in the development process.

 ### Automation Testing
-- Expertise in test automation frameworks such as  Cypress, and Playwright.
+- Expertise in test automation frameworks such as Cypress, Playwright, and Appium.
-- Proficient in writing automated test scripts in languages like JavaScript.
+- Proficient in writing automated test scripts in languages like JavaScript and TypeScript.
-- Experience in integrating automated tests into Continuous Integration/Continuous Deployment (CI/CD) pipelines (Github Actions, Jenkins e.t.c.
+- Experience in integrating automated tests into Continuous Integration/Continuous Deployment (CI/CD) pipelines using GitHub Actions, Docker and Jenkins.

 ### API Testing
-- In-depth knowledge of API testing tools like Postman, RestAssured, or SoapUI.
+- In-depth knowledge of API testing tools like Postman.
 - Hands-on experience in testing RESTful and SOAP APIs, validating responses, and ensuring data integrity.
+- Possess extensive expertise in leveraging Chrome DevTools for API debugging and performance analysis, harnessing its comprehensive capabilities to enhance development efficiency and optimize application performance.

 ### Test Management
 - Proficient in using test management tools like JIRA, TestRail, and Xray for test case management, execution, and reporting.